popi-mkx3/popi_project/popi_mechanics/README.md

 <br>

 ## Contribute
 The whole point of making this project fully open-source is to have anyone who is interested contribute to POPI !
-Whether it includes documentation translations, new functionalities, bug fixes or code improvements, we'll be glad to receive your pull request !
+Whether it includes documentation translations, new functionalities, bug fixes or code improvements, we'll be glad to receive your pull request.

-We're fully aware we still have a long road to go before POPI becomes an impressive robot, and we'll be happy to take anyone with us onboard.
-You can see here the list of [contributors](https://github.com/popi-mkx3/popi_ros/graphs/contributors) who participated in this project.
+We're fully aware we still have a long road to go before POPI becomes a more autonomous robot, and we'll be happy to take anyone with us onboard.
+You can see here the list of [contributors](https://github.com/popi-mkx3/popi_project/graphs/contributors) who participated in this project.
 <br>
 <br>